Collegiate secret societies in North America: University of Georgia

-University of Miami

-Iron Arrow Honor Society, founded in 1926 in conjunction with the University of Miami's opening, is the highest honor attained at the University of Miami.
-Based on Seminole Indian tradition, Iron Arrow recognizes those individuals in the University of Miami community who exemplify the five qualities of Iron Arrow: Scholarship, Leadership, Character, Humility, and Love of Alma Mater.

 University of Michigan

 The University of Michigan Ann Arbor hosts three secret societies: Order of Angell, Phoenix, and the Vulcan Senior Engineering Society.
-Order of Angell and Phoenix were once under the umbrella group "The Tower Society", the name referring to their location at the top of the Michigan Union tower.
-Michigauma (Order of Angell) was all-male while Adara (Phoenix) was all-female.
+Order of Angell and Phoenix were once under the umbrella group "The Tower Society", the name referring to their location at the top of the Michigan Union Tower.
+Michigauma (Order of Angell) was all male, while Adara (Phoenix) was all female.

 Order of Angell, known as "Order", is an evolved version of a previous society Michigauma.
 It was inspired by the rituals and culture of the Native Americans of the United States.
-Since its creation in 1902, the group is credited with creating Dance Marathon, one of the largest charitable events at the University of Michigan, and the construction of the Michigan Union for which it was granted permanent space on the top floors of the tower which they refer to as the "tomb".
+Since its creation in 1902, the group is credited with creating Dance Marathon, one of the largest charitable events at the University of Michigan, and the construction of the Michigan Union, for which it was granted permanent space on the top floors of the tower which they refer to as the "tomb."
 In 2007 the group changed its name to Order of Angell and later, in 2021, the group officially disbanded.

-Phoenix, (formerly known as Adara) holding to astrological roots, was formed in the late 1970s by the women leaders on campus.
+Phoenix (formerly known as Adara), holding to astrological roots, was formed in the late 1970s by the women leaders on campus.
 In the early 1980s, they joined the tower society and occupied the sixth floor of the tower just below Michigamua.
 Phoenix, alongside Order, is now co-ed.
 Phoenix was disbanded in March 2021 via a vote of an overwhelming majority.

-Vulcan Senior Engineering Society, known as "the Vulcans", occupied the fifth floor of the Union tower though were not formally a part of the tower society.
+Vulcan Senior Engineering Society, known as "the Vulcans", occupied the fifth floor of the Union Tower, though they were not formally a part of the tower society.
 They draw their heritage from the Roman god Vulcan.
-The group which used to do its tapping publicly is known for its long black robes and its financial contributions to the University of Michigan College of Engineering.
+The group that used to do its tapping publicly is known for its long black robes and its financial contributions to the University of Michigan College of Engineering.